 Trends Gone Wrong: The Dangers of Dabbing

 Health Concerns: The increased high that users get from dabbing is cause for health concern on its own.
 The high can cause temporary psychosis, memory loss, increased heart rate, anxiety, and even hallucinations.
-Although the high is the result of the same chemical in regular marijuana, many believe that the intense effects of dabbing put individuals at a greater risk for trying other substances that produce like effects that are highly addictive.
+Although the high is the result of the same chemical in regular marijuana, many believe that the intense effects of dabbing put individuals at a greater risk for trying other substances that produce like-effects.

 Using: Typically, dabs are smoked using a glass water pipe.
 A metal coil is heated with a blowtorch until temperatures reach high enough to melt the wax and the wax is melted onto the coil and inhaled through the pipe.
-Gasses extruded from the oil itself as well as the blowtorch are believed to be harmful to the user, although there are no federally funded research projects providing exact evidence on the harm of using dabs.
-But, many addiction specialists note that it is a danger to use the equipment required in dabbing while also being incredibly impaired due to the high potency levels of the oil.
+The extrusion of gasses from the oil itself as well as the blowtorch may be harmful to the user.
+Although, there is no federal research providing exact evidence on the harm of using dabs.
+But, many addiction specialists note that it is a danger to use dabbing equipment while also experiencing impairment due to the high potency levels of the oil.

 Production: Undoubtedly, the most dangerous aspect of dabbing is its production.
-Butane gas is heated to extract THC from the plant to transfer it into oil form.
+Butane gas heats the substance and extracts THC to transfer it into oil form.
 If even a cell phone rings during this process, there is a risk of an explosion.
-Many houses have burnt to the ground as a result of dab production, and more are to follow in these days of marijuana progression.
+Many houses have burnt to the ground as a result of dab production.
+And, more are to follow in these days of marijuana progression.